By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Even the best at things frequently have flaws that they never notice.
 One of the worst things you can do is to repeatedly practice doing something incorrectly.
 If you don’t get advice from others who know how it should be done you are at risk to continue practicing your mistakes until they become an integral part of the way you do things.

-So if you want to take your game to the next level, whether that game be business, your recovery or your relationships, you need to listen to advice from people who can help you improve and you need to be willing to tackle the things you do not do correctly.
+So if you want to take your game to the next level, whether that game is business, your recovery, or your relationships, you need to listen to advice from people who can help you improve and you need to be willing to tackle the things you do not do correctly.
 This way you can spot your flaws and work to improve the things that are not up to par.

 - 5 reasons learning and memory are not about intelligence (counselorssoapbox.com)

 - Increase mental efficiency – Remembering people better (counselorssoapbox.com)

 - Self-Doubt – silencing the inner critic (counselorssoapbox.com)

 - Finding success when fear is in the way (counselorssoapbox.com)

 - Friends can be like jumper cables or emotional vampires (counselorssoapbox.com)